40 Weird Things You Do @ Trade Shows

 Every group has its own rules and etiquette.
 Trade shows are no different whether you are an exhibitor, attendee, or an industry insider.
 While many behaviors might seem normal to you as a member of the trade show community, others are downright bizarre to those who rarely set foot in a trade show hall.

 This article was originally much longer, but this is a PG-rated blog.
-Because what happens in Vegas (or Orlando or Chicago)…
+What happens in Vegas (or Orlando or Chicago)… stays there!

 40 Things You Do @ Trade Shows You Would Never Do Anywhere Else